-When Dr. Karen Cox heard that the North Carolina Historical Commission was seeking experts to advise them on the question of whether to removed Confederate monuments in downtown Raleigh, she suspected she’d be contacted.
+When Dr. Karen Cox heard that the North Carolina Historical Commission was seeking experts to advise them on the question of whether to remove Confederate monuments in downtown Raleigh, she suspected she’d be contacted.

 After all, the UNC-Charlotte History professor literally wrote the book on the Daughters of the Confederacy – the group responsible for many Confederate statues erected in the Jim Crow era, including UNC’s recently toppled Silent Sam.